-I have only ONE secondary item in the list above.
-If you have one secondary, you also need two supporting items> Go to SUPPORTING list. do NOT have any of the secondary items listed above.
-STOP.
-You must have either primary or secondary proof before you can proceed with your DPS application.
-Go to BIRTH CERTIFICATES.
-SUPPORTING need show porting documents are additional proofs of identity that cannot be used as the only kind of proof.
-You do at least one secondary and two supporting documents (3 pieces of identification).
-The list below we examples of supporting documents.
+Supporting documents are additional proofs of identity that cannot be used as the only kind of proof.
+You need at least one secondary and two supporting documents (3 pieces of identification).
+The list below show examples of supporting documents.
 Note: A TDJC-ID counts as a supporting document.
-Check at two original supporting documents from the list below that you have with you, or that you can easily the. have TWO OR MORE supporting items listed below, AND ONE secondary item.
-Texas Inmate ID card issued by TDCJ TDCJ parole or mandatory release certificate Federal inmate identification card Federal parole or release certificate Temporary receipt for Texas DL or ID.
-Forms W-2 or 1099 Expired Texas DL or ID (expired more than two years) Social Security card Voter registration card Professional license issued by Texas state agency Government ID card (issued by government agency) Medicare or Medicaid card Selective Service card Texas vehicle title or current registration Veteran's Administration card Driver's license or identity card from another state or Canada, within two years of expiration date.
-School records (e.g., report cards, school photo ID cards) Military records (e.g., Form DD-214) Unexpired U.S. military dependent ID card Original or certified copy of marriage license or divorce decree (If foreign, must have certified translation) Pilot's license; valid consular document; Immunization records, Tribal membership card; Certificate of Degree of Indian Blood Unexpired foreign passport Insurance policy (e.g., auto, home, life, continuously valid for the past 2 years) boat registration/title Hospital issued birth record (I do NOT have two or more supporting items (and one secondary item).
+Check at least two original supporting documents from the list below that you have with you, or that you can easily locate.

+□ I have TWO OR MORE supporting items listed below, AND ONE secondary item.

+- o Texas Inmate ID card issued by TDCJ

+- TDCJ parole or mandatory release certificate

+- Federal inmate identification card

+- Federal parole or release certificate

+- o Temporary receipt for Texas DL or ID.

+- o Forms W-2 or 1099

+- Expired Texas DL or ID (expired more than two years)

+- Social Security card

+- Voter registration card

+- Professional license issued by Texas state agency

+- o Government ID card (issued by government agency)

+- o Medicare or Medicaid card

+- Selective Service card

+- Texas vehicle title or current registration

+- Veteran's Administration card

+- Driver's license or identity card from another state or Canada, within two years of expiration date.

+- School records (e.g., report cards, school photo ID cards)

+- Military records (e.g., Form DD-214)

+- Unexpired U.S. military dependent ID card

+- Original or certified copy of marriage license or divorce decree (If foreign, must have certified translation)

+- Pilot's license;

+- valid consular document;

+- o Immunization records,

+- Tribal membership card;

+- Certificate of Degree of Indian Blood

+- Unexpired foreign passport

+- o Insurance policy (e.g., auto, home, life, continuously valid for the past 2 years)

+- boat registration/title

+- Hospital issued birth record

+- □ I do NOT have two or more supporting items (and one secondary item).
 STOP.
 You must have at least 2 supporting and one secondary item before you can proceed. → Go to BIRTH CERTIFICATES.